-Opiates are a class of drugs that includes heroin and prescription pain pills such as codeine, fentanyl and hydrocodone.
+Opiates are a class of drugs that includes heroin and prescription pain pills such as codeine, fentanyl, and hydrocodone.
 The Center for Behavioral Health Statistics and Quality reports that more than 2 million Americans age 12 and older had an opiate use disorder in 2015.
 Opiate withdrawal symptoms are very likely to arise when those who become addicted try to stop using.
 Learn more about withdrawal, its symptoms and how long they last so that you know what to expect during detox.
+Your best chance for a full recovery may very well be with an opiate addiction treatment center.

 What Is Opiate Withdrawal?